BetonQuest/BetonQuest/docs/Participate/Process/Code/Writing-JUnit-Tests.md

 To clearly mark such elements, that are more widely visible than necessary only for use in test code, the `@VisibleForTesting` annotation can be added.
-Make sure you import it from `org.betonquest.betonquest.api.annotation`, not from Google Commons or Apache.
+Make sure you import it from `org.jetbrains.annotations`, not from Google Commons or Apache.

 This will also suppress the PMD rule [`CommentDefaultAccessModifier`](https://pmd.github.io/latest/pmd_rules_java_codestyle.html#commentdefaultaccessmodifier) which requires you to add a `/* default */` or `/* package */` comment when using default access modifier.